OpenVPN/openvpn3-linux/README.md

 * Python 3.4 or newer (optional)

+  If Python 3.4 or newer is found, the openvpn2 utility and an openvpn3 Python module will be built and installed.

 The oldest supported Linux distribution is Red Hat Enterprise Linux 7.

 In addition, this git repository will pull in two git submodules: